Oneirical/The-Games-Foxes-Play/design/Development Logs/23-01-13 - Possibly Euclidean Mazes.md

 After paying the considerably high price of reducing all my neurons into a formless grey sludge, I finally achieved [this buggy mess](https://cdn.discordapp.com/attachments/504088568084561930/1063556294285471825/Capture_decran_le_2023-01-13_a_15.08.54.png) that can be brought up by pressing "M".
 The little purple dot is me.
 While it certainly works, there are some significant flaws:

 * At the very right of the map, one of the rooms spawned *on top* of a 2x2 room.
+EDIT: Now fixed!

 * 2x2 rooms never fail to overlap on top of adjacent rooms for one extra pixel column/row, as is seen with the top left room.